holmen1/robots/README.md

-* cliffworld
+* maze

-    Learning an agent to navigate with Q-learning and Expected SARSA
+    Learning agents to navigate with Q-learning, Expected SARSA, Dyna-Q and Dyna-Q+